raspberrypilearning/clone-wars/en/step_3.md

 	end
 ```

-The x axis goes from left to right, so if you subtract from the spaceship's position, it moves further to the left.
+The x-axis goes from left to right on the **Stage**, so if you make the the spaceship's x-position smaller by substracting from it, it will move further to the left.
 This code is the part which makes your spaceship move left:

 ```blocks
 change x by (-4)
 ```

-+ Add some more code inside the `forever`{:class="blockcontrol"} block to make your spaceship move to the right when the right arrow key is pressed.
++ Add some more code inside the `forever`{:class="blockcontrol"} block to make your spaceship move to the right when the **right** arrow key is pressed.

 --- hints ---
 --- hint ---
-If subtracting 4 from the spaceship's position made it move left, how could you make it move **right** by 4 instead?
+If subtracting `4` from the spaceship's position made it move left, how could you make it move right by `4` instead?
 --- /hint ---
 --- hint ---
-You will still need to use the same block, but change the number:
+You will need to use the same block, but with a different number:
 ```blocks
 change x by ( )
 ```
 --- /hint ---
 --- hint ---
-Here is the code you will need to add underneath the other code inside your `forever`{:class="blockcontrol"} block
+Here is the code you will need to add below the other code inside your `forever`{:class="blockcontrol"} block:
 ```blocks
 if <key [right arrow v] pressed?> then
 	change x by (4)